Saratov Airlines Flight 703: Investigation

 The Russian Interstate Aviation Committee (IAC) opened an investigation into the accident.
 President Vladimir Putin also set up a special commission to investigate the crash.
 Within the first few hours of the investigation, the Ministry of Transport announced two theories regarding the crash – weather conditions and human factors.

+Moments before the crash, Flight 703 had gained an altitude of 1800 m and an airspeed of 600 km/h.
+It then lost altitude rapidly until it disappeared from the radar at an altitude of around 900 m.
+According to a source inside the investigation, a few minutes before the crash the pilot of the aircraft told air traffic controllers about a malfunction, and that he planned to make an emergency landing at Zhukovsky.
+This report was later dismissed by the investigation committee.
+Eyewitnesses reported that the aircraft was in flames during its descent to ground.

 The wreckage of Flight 703 was scattered over a wide area.
 Officials stated that the radius of the crash site area was about 1 km, which added suspicion that the aircraft possibly had disintegrated in mid-flight.
 Since a witness stated it was in flames during its descent, a bomb theory was put forward by several investigators.
-Both flight recorders (the flight data recorder and the cockpit voice recorder) were found on 12 February.

-Saratov Airlines' documents related to the aircraft were impounded as part of the routine investigation.
-The crash has also caused the Russian Emergency Ministry to discuss whether all Antonov An-148s should be grounded temporarily.
-Personnel at Moscow Domodedovo Airport were also interviewed.

-Russian news agency Rambler News Service (RNS) reported that the pilot of Flight 703 had declined to have the aircraft de-iced before the departure.
-According to a METAR weather report, the weather at 11:00 included snow showers and a temperature of -5 C at Domodedovo Airport.

 On 13 February, the IAC reported that initial analysis of data from the flight data recorder showed that the pitot tube heaters were not turned on and there were discrepancies in the airspeeds being displayed to the pilots, with one airspeed indicator showing increasing airspeed, one showing decreasing airspeed and the third showing no airspeed.
 The data also showed that the aircraft was under manual control when it pitched nose down some 30° below the horizontal and remained in that attitude until it impacted the ground.
-The first officer tried to stop the sharp descent, but failed to persuade the captain that the plane was out of control.

-On 27 June 2019, the IAC reported that the crash, during climb in instrument meteorological conditions, was caused by the crew's erroneous reactions to unreliable airspeed indications caused by ice blockages of all three pitot probes, which led to the loss of control of the aircraft's flight dynamics resulting in a dive and collision with the ground.